Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <div class="QandA_answer">

 A: `float` is short for "floating-point", a technique for storing numbers in which the decimal point "floats".
 A float value is usually stored in two parts: the fraction (or mantissa) and the exponent.
-The number 12.0 might be stored as <span class="displayInline">$$ 1.5 \times 2^{3} $$</span>, for example, where 1.5 is the fraction and 3 is the exponent.
+The number 12.0 might be stored as <span class="displayInlineMath">$$ 1.5 \times 2^{3} $$</span>, for example, where 1.5 is the fraction and 3 is the exponent.
 Some programming languages call this type `real` instead of `float`.

 </div>
 <div class="QandA_question">